cloudfoundry-community-attic/cf-services-contrib-release/README.md

 * _Record_     - Accepts hashes with known keys.
 Each key has a supplied schema, against which its value must validate.
 * _Regexp_     - Accepts strings that match a supplied regular expression.
+* _Tuple_      - Accepts arrays of a given length whose elements validate against their respective schemas.
 * _Value_      - Accepts values using ```==```.

 ## Usage